The latest headlines from What'sUpNewp + A look at What's Up on Tuesday

 Gas Lamp Grille: Karaoke at 10 pm

-JPT Film & Event Center: Coup De Chance at 4 pm, Fantastic Fungi: Remastered 5-Year Anniversary at 6:30 pm, Civil War at 8:30 pm
+JPT Film & Event Center: Wicked Little Letters at 4:30 pm, Coup De Chance at 7:30 pm

 Narragansett Cafe: Trivia from 7 pm to 9 pm